Heritage Week

 NSW Heritage Week is celebrated throughout the State in April/May each year.

-Willandra Open Day 2019 – Sunday 17 May from 10 am to 3 pm.
+Willandra Open Day 2026 – Sunday 17 May from 11 am to 2 pm.
+Visit Willandra and join us for a tour of St Anne’s Churchyard – all free

 Visit Willandra to see a display of memorabilia from Ryde’s history, and tours of the house, St Anne’s churchyard and Ryde Village.
 Images of Ryde’s origins and history will also be on display.